What’s it like living in Nerja?

 They’ve been talking of building a big hospital in Nerja behind the Mercadona but you never know…It would be very welcome though.

 Accommodation.
-I get a lot of emails asking me about long-term accommodation in Nerja and refer them to Diane (see the link below and fill it out if you need her help).
+I get a lot of emails asking me about long-term accommodation in Nerja and refer them to our real estate friend Diane.
 But right now it’s not easy – Nerja gets a lot of demand and is short of supply.
 It’s all resulted in high rental prices and many locals are starting to feel priced out.
 Part of the reason for high prices is Nerja’s popularity among foreign visitors on holiday – I know a local lady who rents her place for 1,000 Euros/wk in the summer.
 Everyone who rents her place is a foreigner.
 High prices in the short-term market has resulted in people taking their apartments off the long-term market – adding to the pinch for anyone looking for long-term accommodation in Nerja.

 Besides accommodation, Nerja is considered expensive by both locals and domestic tourists.
 More and more, Spanish are going to other places for their summer vacations.